Quiver Schur algebras and q-Fock space: A graded cellular basis

 where $x_\xi$ is the projection to vectors which transform under the sign representation for the Young subgroup $S_\xi$.
 We refer to the modules $T^\bnu x_\xi$ as {\bf signed permutation modules} for $T^\bnu$.

-Using the cellular basis of $\mathscr H^\bnu_n$, one can easily deduce, see \cite[(4.14)]{DJM}, that \begin{lemma} The dimension of $T^\bnu x_\xi$ is precisely the number of pairs $(\sS,\sT)$ of tableaux on $\ell$-multipartitions with $n$ boxes with the same shape satisfying \begin{itemize} \item $\sT$ is of type $\xi$ (i.e. the number of occurrences of $i_j$ is the length of the $i$th row in the $j$th diagram of $\xi$), and \item $\sS$ is standard. \end{itemize} \end{lemma}
+Using the cellular basis of $\mathscr \mathfrak{H}^\bnu_n$, one can directly deduce, see \cite[(4.14)]{DJM} the fact: \begin{lemma} The dimension of $T^\bnu x_\xi$ is precisely the number of pairs $(\sS,\sT)$ of tableaux on $\ell$-multi-partitions with $n$ boxes with the same shape satisfying \begin{itemize} \item $\sT$ is of type $\xi$ (i.e. the number of occurrences of $i_j$ is the length of the $i$th row in the $j$th diagram of $\xi$), and \item $\sS$ is standard. \end{itemize} \end{lemma}